Stability of Minkowski space and polyhomogeneity of the metric: Proof of global stability

 and is small for fixed $\eta>0$ if $\delta=\delta(\eta)>0$ in the theorem is sufficiently small; here, we measure the size of $h$ using any fixed Riemannian inner product on the fibers of $\beta^*S^2$, equivalently, by measuring $\sum_{i j}|h(Z_i,Z_j)|$, where $\{Z_i\}=\{\pa_t,\pa_{x^1},\pa_{x^2},\pa_{x^3}\}$ are coordinate vector fields.
 The bound~\eqref{EqPfPointwise} also holds for all covariant derivatives of $h$ along b-vector fields on ${}^m\!M$.
 In particular, by Lemma~\ref{LemmaEinNgmMink}, $|g-\ul g|\leq C_\eta(1+t+r)^{-1+\eta}$, $\eta>0$.
 The Riemann curvature tensor also decays to $0$ as $t+r\to\infty$, with the decay rate depending on the component: this follows from an inspection of the expressions in \S\ref{SsCoPert}.
 Note however that the components in the frame~\eqref{EqCptASplProd} have no geometric meaning away from $\scri^+$.
 Geometric and more precise decay statements were obtained by Klainerman--Nicol\`o \cite{KlainermanNicoloEvolution}. \end{rmk}

-\begin{rmk} If the ADM mass $m$ of the initial data is large, there does not exist a metric with the mass $m$ Schwarzschild behavior near $\scri^+$ but Minkowski-like far from $i^0\cup\scri^+$ which is sufficiently close to being Ricci flat for an application of a small data non-linear iteration scheme like Nash--Moser: this follows from work of Christodoulou~\cite{ChristodoulouTrapped}, Klainerman--Rodnianski and Luk~\cite{KlainermanRodnianskiTrapped,KlainermanLukRodnianskiTrapped}, An--Luk \cite{AnLukTrapped}, and (for the non-characteristic problem) Li--Yu \cite{LiYuTrapped}.
+\begin{rmk} If the ADM mass $m$ of the initial data is large, there does not exist a metric with the mass $m$ Schwarzschild behavior near $\scri^+$ but Minkowski-like far from $I^0\cup\scri^+$ which is sufficiently close to being Ricci flat for an application of a small data nonlinear iteration scheme like Nash--Moser: this follows from work of Christodoulou~\cite{ChristodoulouTrapped}, Klainerman--Rodnianski and Luk~\cite{KlainermanRodnianskiTrapped,KlainermanLukRodnianskiTrapped}, An--Luk \cite{AnLukTrapped}, and (for the non\-char\-ac\-ter\-is\-tic problem) Li--Yu \cite{LiYuTrapped}.
 On the other hand, for arbitrary $m$, but without the smallness condition~\eqref{EqIBabySmall} on the data, one does obtain small data by restricting to the complement of a sufficiently large ball.
-Working on a suitable submanifold of ${}^m\!M$, defined near $i^0\cap\scri^+$ by $\rho_0<\eps+\rho_I^\beta$ for $\beta\in(0,b_0)$ and $\eps>0$ sufficiently small, cf.\ \eqref{EqBgscriDom}, our method of proof then ensures the existence of a vacuum solution on this submanifold; in particular, the solution includes a piece of null infinity. \end{rmk}
+Working on a suitable submanifold of ${}^m\!M$, defined near $I^0\cap\scri^+$ by $\rho_0<\eps+\rho_I^\beta$ for $\beta\in(0,b_0)$ and $\eps>0$ sufficiently small, cf.\ \eqref{EqBgscriDom}, our method of proof then ensures the existence of a vacuum solution on this submanifold; in particular, the solution includes a piece of null infinity. \end{rmk}